Improving Liver Disease Diagnosis with SNNDeep: A Custom Spiking Neural Network Using Diverse Learning Algorithms: Discussion

+Direct comparison with previously published studies should be interpreted with caution, since many reported liver imaging models address different clinical endpoints, imaging modalities, or evaluation units.
+In particular, prior work has often focused on fibrosis staging, lesion characterization, or reconstruction tasks rather than binary patient-level lesion-presence classification.
+For this reason, the present results are best interpreted primarily as an internally consistent benchmark of SNN and CNN models under a leakage-free patient-level protocol rather than as a direct performance comparison with heterogeneous literature reports.

+We observed substantial variability across random patient-level splits, reflected by wide confidence intervals for PR-AUC in some seeds and by the broader spread of several metrics on Task03\_CECT.
+This behavior is expected in the presence of severe patient-level imbalance and a limited number of lesion-positive patients per test split.
+Consequently, we report mean $\pm$ standard deviation over five seeds and interpret single-split results with caution.
+This variability further supports the use of repeated patient-level evaluation rather than reliance on a single train/validation/test partition, which could otherwise yield overly optimistic or unstable conclusions.

-Beyond SNN-based methods, conventional convolutional neural networks have also been extensively applied to liver disease classification and staging.
-The study \cite{choi2018} developed a deep CNN for staging liver fibrosis using contrast-enhanced CT, achieving 79.40\% accuracy with AUCs of 0.95-0.97 for different fibrosis thresholds.
-Other paper, \cite{yasaka2018} applied a deep CNN to gadoxetic acid-enhanced hepatobiliary-phase MRI, obtaining AUCs of approximately 0.84–0.85 for advanced fibrosis detection.
-More recently, \cite{yin2021} used a deep CNN with Grad-CAM explainability to stage liver fibrosis on MRI, reporting AUC values of 0.88-0.92.
-While these CNN-based models demonstrate clinical feasibility and good performance, they typically plateau below the 90-94.00\% range and operate primarily in 2D or 2.5D, limiting their ability to capture temporal dynamics.
+Beyond SNN-based methods, conventional convolutional neural networks have also been extensively applied to the classification and staging of liver disease.
+Another study \cite{choi2018} developed a deep CNN to stage liver fibrosis using contrast-enhanced CT, achieving 79.40\% precision with AUCs of 0.95--0.97 for different thresholds of fibrosis.
+Another study \cite{yasaka2018} applied a deep CNN to gadoxetic acid-enhanced hepatobiliary-phase MRI, obtaining AUCs of approximately 0.84--0.85 for the detection of advanced fibrosis.
+More recently, \cite{yin2021} used a deep CNN with Grad-CAM explainability to stage liver fibrosis on MRI, reporting AUC values of 0.88--0.92.
+While these CNN-based models demonstrate clinical feasibility and good performance, direct numerical comparison with the present study remains difficult because of differences in modality, endpoint definition, and evaluation protocol.
 Furthermore, dense convolutional operations increase computational cost, making them less adaptable to event-driven or low-power neuromorphic deployment.

-In comparison, SNNDeep consistently exceeded 95.00\% accuracy across all tested learning paradigms, with the custom surrogate‑gradient-trained model achieving 98.35\%.
-This suggests that the superior performance is driven not only by the CT modality but also by the deliberate integration of biologically informed learning rules, temporal coding, and architecture-level optimization.